Faworki/project-catwalk/README.md

     ```
     npm install
     ```
-7. Then run this to start your server
+7. Next build the app bundle by running the command
     ```
+    npm build
+    ```

+8. Once the app bundle is done building run this to start your server
+    ```
     npm start
     ```
 ​
-8. In your browser go to: http://localhost:3000 where the application should load up.
+9. In your browser go to: http://localhost:3000 where the application should load up.
 ​
-9. Feel free to click around the application and explore the interactivity of the various components.
+10. Feel free to click around the application and explore the interactivity of the various components.
 ​

 Happy tinkering!